-Phymatous Rosace is a subtype of rosacea where tremendous overgrowth of the oil-glands occurs usually on the nose.
-Tremendous disfigurement of the nose can result.
+Phymatous Rosacea is a subtype of rosacea where excessive overgrowth of the oil-glands occur, usually on the nose.
+Unsightly disfigurement of the nose can result.

 Rosacea tends to be a genetic problem, particularly common in people of Celtic origin.
 It has been theorised that the persistently increased blood flow allows damage to the skin surface as well as a compromised barrier function of the skin.

 Things that trigger flushing are known to worsen the rosacea.
-Rosacea triggers can vary from individual to individual.
+Triggers can vary from individual to individual.
 Common triggers of rosacea include windburn, alcohol consumption, sunburn, spicy foods and hot drinks.
 Less common triggers of rosacea include sensitivity to certain foods such as matured cheeses.

 Dermatological management of rosacea is essential.
 First-line treatment is antibiotic based.
 These are usually prescribed orally, often in conjunction with creams and gels.